safesoftware/fmeflow-cli/docs/fmeserver_projects_download.md

 ### Synopsis

-Backs up the FME Server configuration to a local file or to a shared resource location on the FME Server.
+Downloads an FME Server Project to a local file.
+Useful for backing up or moving a project to another FME Server.

 ```
 fmeserver projects download [flags]